Reprisals against commentators on the Charlie Kirk assassination: Legal

 Under case law in the United States, such as Pickering v.
 Board of Education (1968), it was established that public employees including teachers have the right to free speech on matters of public concern without termination, excluding any statements that are "knowingly" or "recklessly false".
 Other cases such as Garcetti v.
 Ceballos (2006) affirm that First Amendment protections are not given for any public employee comments made as representatives for their agencies, and Tinker v.
 Des Moines Independent Community School District (1969) restricts the protections if the actions or speech would interfere or disrupt the school's operation or infringe on others rights.

 In the United States, several of educators and faculty members were fired over comments made about Kirk and his death.
 Many have filed federal lawsuits indicating that their terminations were unconstitutional and violations of the First Amendment.
-In South Carolina, a teachers aide filed a federal lawsuit after being allegedly fired over a Facebook post using Kirks own words and her reaction to it while off-duty.
+In South Carolina, a teachers aide filed a federal lawsuit after being allegedly fired over a Facebook post using Kirk's own words and her reaction to it while off-duty.
 The aide alleged in the suit that the termination violated U.S. and South Carolina's constitutions as did the social media guidelines of her district.
-A professor at Ball State University who was fired over a private Facebook post filled a lawsuit via the ACLU of Indiana, indicating that her opinion is fully protected under the First Amendment.
+A professor at Ball State University who was fired over a private Facebook post filed a lawsuit via the ACLU of Indiana, indicating that her opinion is fully protected under the First Amendment.
 On September 25, it was reported that a professor at the University of South Dakota was reinstated after being fired for a private Facebook post where he called Kirk "a hate spreading Nazi".